Q. Write the summary of the novel The Plague Upon Us by Shabir Ahmad Mir.

 Despite his bad luck before, the cinema became popular.
 Crowds came, and the family felt hopeful again.
 Akbar met Bharti, a government worker who enjoyed watching films at his cinema.
 She asked to see a particular movie.

 Though it was known to be unpopular, Akbar agreed because he was charmed by Bharti.
 This meeting led to an affair between them.
-Gossip followed, partly because Akbar was married, and partly because Bharti was from a different religion.
+Gossip followed, partly because Akbar was married and partly because Bharti was from a different religion.

 Some believed she converted for him; others thought they lived together, unmarried.
 However, the town soon lost interest as new scandals emerged to replace theirs.

 Akbar had a daughter with Bharti.
-The Zaeldar family didn’t care much, as long as Bharti and her child lived separately.
+The Zaeldar family didn’t care much as long as Bharti and her child lived separately.
 This wasn’t new for them—Zaeldar men had kept mistresses before.

 However, when political violence—tehreek—spread, the old social rules broke down.
 Bombs, curfews, and new religious rules filled daily life.
 Posters urged people to avoid “sinful” things.
-Cinemas were called traps for young people and were ordered to close.

 Owners who disobeyed were threatened or attacked.
 Most cinemas closed after threats and even a grenade attack, but Akbar kept his open, mocking the ban by calling his cinema a giant VCR.